janvda/balena-pulseaudio/README.md

 #### 2. Pair the raspberry pi with the bluetooth device

 This should be done only once.
 Once the device is paired, it is remembered even after a reboot of the raspberry pi device.
-For more information read the [introduction to pairing](https://docs.ubuntu.com/core/en/stacks/bluetooth/bluez/docs/reference/pairing/introduction).

 The steps for pairing: